KeepFloyding/keepfloyding.github.io/_posts/2021-01-22-arch-linux-setup-guide.md

     You can find out what the device name is by using `lsblk` to list your device tree.

-2. Boot into the installation environment on your desired machine.
+* Boot into the installation environment on your desired machine.
 This can be done by accessing your hardware BIOS so that you boot from usb.

-3. Change to your keyboard layout.
+*  Change to your keyboard layout.
 In British English, it would be:

     ```
     loadkeys uk.map.gz
     ```

+## Disk Partition and Encryption

-4. Do your disk partitioning with `fdisk`.
+* Do your disk partitioning with `fdisk`.
 Normally you would want the following 3 separate partitions: root (`\`), `boot` and `swap`.
 If you don't feel like it, you can just skip having the swap partition (read [this](https://www.lifewire.com/do-you-need-swap-partition-2202049) if you are not sure).

     The list of commands for your boot partition (assuming you want EFI with around half a GB of memory) is simply:
     ```